m4tx/discourse-login/README.md

 If so, it means that everything is set up properly!
 You can now copy the script to `/usr/bin` or `~/.local/bin` if you want.
-You should also change the configuration file permissions to 600/400 permissions to make sure nobody but you (in the OS) can read it.
+You should also change the configuration file permissions to 600/400 to make sure nobody but you (in the OS) can read it.

 ## cron